CHOK2002/Breast-Cancer-Classification-Using-Deep-Learning-Models/README.md

 ## Result and Discussion
 - The result shows that the ViT (Pre-Trained) model achieved the highest accuracy in classifying breast cancer ultrasound images into three classes (Benign, Malignant, Normal), with an accuracy of 92%.
+- On the other side, the reason why the CNN+LSTM model is achieving lower accuracy is most likely because LSTMs are primarily designed to handle sequential or temporal data, such as video frames or time-series data, whereas the dataset in this case might not have the sequential characteristics that LSTMs are optimized for.
 ![image](https://github.com/user-attachments/assets/35263658-0d18-444c-84e1-3b0a39156b06)

 ## Benchmarking with Previous Similar Studies